briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 - <u>Water Hole Attack</u>: an attack where attackers compromise a specific website or set of websites that are frequently visited by a particular group, organization, or industry.
 The goal is to infect the visitors of these sites with malware

     #### Protection
-    - Defense in depth (Layers of security)
+    - Defense in depth
+        - You need to have layers of security
     - Firewalls and IPS
+        - Stop the network traffic before things get bad
     - Anti-virus/Anti-malware signature updates

 # Other Social Engineering Attacks